great-expectations/great_expectations/docs/terms/profiler.md

 ### Features and promises

-A Profiler makes it possible to quickly create a starting point for generating Expectations about a dataset.
+A Profiler creates a starting point for quickly generating Expectations.
 For example, during the [Getting Started Tutorial](../tutorials/getting_started/tutorial_overview.md), Great Expectations uses the `UserConfigurableProfiler` to demonstrate important features of Expectations by creating and validating an <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suite" /> that has several kinds of Expectations built from a small sample of data.
-A Profiler is also critical to generating the Expectation Suites used during profiling.

 There are several Profilers included with Great Expectations; conceptually, each Profiler is a checklist of questions which will generate an Expectation Suite when asked of a Batch of data.